sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 ![Ajmani-7](//images.contentful.com/le3mxztn6yoo/4KtIntZ19YGqcSUkcQ4Mou/7e4876d455559c298eeb1b164ef811ab/Screen_Shot_2017-11-05_at_6.18.13_PM.png)

-This scenario yields the exact opposite of the ideal scenario: throughout stays flat at 250 lattes per second, and latency grows linearly with CPUs.
+This scenario yields the exact opposite of the ideal scenario: throughout stays flat at 250 lattes per second, and latency grows linearly with CPU's.
 Why?
 Because there's no way for more than one person to make coffee at a time.
 So when the Nth person joins the line, they must wait 4 milliseconds for each of the preceding N-1 people.
 You see better in the real world (at real coffee shops), so we can do better than this.

 ## Fine-grain locking